 - I add a soupçon of sugar to this recipe, which is a common enough technique when making Indian recipes, because we Indian cooks like to balance out flavors.
 There's spicy, tangy, salty and bitter (from the dal and kasoori methi) in this recipe, and a teaspoon of sugar adds depth and rounds out the flavors nicely, so use it unless you absolutely will not use sugar.

 I serve this dal usually with brown rice (white rice works just as well) and with a simple stir-fry recipe or sabzi.

 More vegan dal recipes

 - Instant Pot Masoor Dal, Red Lentil Dahl

 Love this Spicy Urad Dal?
 Check out more Indian Vegan Recipes on Holy Cow Vegan!

 Spicy Urad Dal

-- 1 cup urad dal (black gram dal)
+- 1 cup urad dal (black lentil dal)

-- Heat the oil in a skillet or saucepan.
+- Heat the oil in a large saucepan

 - Add the garlic and stir quickly for about a minute.
-Add the tomatoes and cook until they express the oil.
+Add the tomatoes and cook until the puree darkens, about five minutes.